Latino Student Initiatives

 Ohio Latino Student Summit

-OLSS 2019 seeks to connect, enhance, and build community among Latino student leaders through workshops, motivational speakers, and accessible resources.
+OLSS 2019 sought to connect, enhance, and build community among Latino student leaders through workshops, motivational speakers, and accessible resources.
 We invite high school students, undergraduate students, and graduate students throughout the Greater Cincinnati area to take part in this impactful day-long program and provide them a setting that allows for the learning of skills that will foster Latino student success.

 This year, our theme is ¡Proximos Pasos!, which translates to “next steps”.
 We will be providing Latino students with the tools to take the next steps in their development and advancement, and to define what the future will look like for the Latin-American student experience.